pyhys/minimalmodbus/docs/develop.rst

 Force documentation rebuild on readthedocs
 ``````````````````````````````````````````
-Log in to https://readthedocs.org and force rebuild on the master branch
+Log in to https://readthedocs.org and force rebuild on the master branch.

+Enable the "master" and "stable" documentation versions.

 Test the installers